Bodmer/TFT_eSPI/README.md

 Generic (non-optimised Arduino function calls) are used by the library for other processors.

 "Four wire" SPI and 8 bit parallel interfaces are supported.
 Due to lack of GPIO pins the 8 bit parallel interface is NOT supported on the ESP8266.
 8 bit parallel interface TFTs  (e.g. UNO format mcufriend shields) can used with the STM32 Nucleo 64/144 range or the UNO format ESP32 (see below for ESP32).
-The RP2040 has not been tested with parallel displays.

 Displays using the following controllers are supported: